Lorry, Frederiksberg: Feilberg's venues

 The Landsbyen venue saw another expansion in 1929.
 The decorations were adapted to resemble tyrolean houses with balconies and murals of snow-capped mountains painted on the rear walls.
 An expansion of the stage created room both for an orchestra and soloists.
 The inspiration was Haus Vaterland on Potsdamer Platz in Berlin.

 After World War II

 In 1945, Landsbyen was hit by Schalburgtage but it was rebuilt just a few months later.
 Over the following decades, it remained a popular venue, attracting family excursions in the afternoon and international performances in the evenings, but with the advance of television and new habits, it ultimately lost its audience and closed in 1976.
 After a few years, Frederiksberg Municipality acquired the buildings and put them through a comprehensive refurbishment, yet attempts to revive the place as a venue for popular entertainment remained unsuccessful.

 Today

 TV2/Lorry rented the complex from its establishment and purchased it from Frederiksberg Municipality in 1999.
 They now have their television studios in Landsbyen while Guldaldersalen and Drachmann Kroen serve as editorial rooms.

 Riddersalen is a theatre.
-It has been run by Jytte Abildstrøn since 1970.
+It has been run by Jytte Abildstrøm since 1970.

 Dating from 1881, 11 Allégade now houses a café, Café Grock.